 Stocks in the United States end the day lower as a result of a tech sell-off and high volatility.

-Stocks in the United States ended the day lower as a result of a selloff in the technology sector and high volatility.

 ANKARA (Ankara)